Giant Resonances based on Unitarily Transformed Two-Nucleon plus Phenomenological Three-Nucleon Interactions: Giant Resonances

 In Figure~\ref{fig:hf_rpa} we compare the HF and RPA response functions for all three excitation modes calculated with the S-UCOM(SRG) interaction for $\nuc{Pb}{208}$.
 The response functions are obtained via a convolution of the calculated discrete strength distribution with a Lorentzian function with a width of $2\MeV$.
-The upper row shows the response functions obtained with the pure two-body S-UCOM(SRG) interaction using the flow parameter $\alpha=0.04\fm^4$ while the response functions depicted in the lower row were obtained with the two-body S-UCOM(SRG) interaction plus the three-body contact interaction with $\alpha=0.16\fm^4$ and $\Cnnn=2.2\GeV\fm^6$ (cf. Tab.~\ref{tab:optparametersets}).
+Fig.~\ref{fig:hf_rpa}(a)-(c) shows the response functions obtained with the pure two-body S-UCOM(SRG) interaction using the flow parameter $\alpha=0.04\fm^4$ while the response functions depicted in Fig.~\ref{fig:hf_rpa}(d)-(f) were obtained with the two-body S-UCOM(SRG) interaction plus the three-body contact interaction with $\alpha=0.16\fm^4$ and $\Cnnn=2.2\GeV\fm^6$ (cf. Tab.~\ref{tab:optparametersets}).
 The HF response is spread wide in case of both isoscalar modes while it is rather compressed for the isovector excitation.
 In comparison, the RPA response is compressed significantly and shifted to lower excitation energies in the isoscalar channels which leads to strongly collective excitation modes, the giant resonances.
 In case of the ISQ mode one observes the excitation of a low-lying $2^+$ state in addition to the giant resonance.
 The RPA response of the IVD excitation is shifted to higher excitation energies with respect to the HF response, i.e. the residual interaction is attractive in the IS channels and repulsive in the IV channel.

 Comparing the HF response functions obtained with the pure two-body interaction with those resulting from the two- plus three-body interaction reveals that the inclusion of the three-body interaction leads to a compression of the response for all considered excitation modes.
-This compression can be understood by considering the HF single-particle spectra which are spread wide when calculated with a pure two-body interaction.
+This compression can be understood by considering the HF single-particle spectra which are spread wide when calculated with a pure two-body interaction (see also \cite{Bia2014}).
 The repulsion of the three-body interaction increases the level density and thus leads to a compression of the HF response.